Ginkgo Petrified Forest / Wanapum Recreation Area

 For more information regarding tours and programs, call the interpretive center at (509) 856-2290.

 Located in Kittitas County on Wanapum Lake, Gingko Petrified Forest and Wanapum Recreational Area has one watercraft launch with two ramps in the park.
 Additional information can be found in the Boating Program.

-The Wanapum Recreation Area has 50 full hook-up sites and two restrooms.
-All sites have full hook-ups.
-Maximum site length is 60-feet (limited availability).
-Tenters are allowed to use the sites but must pay full fee.
+The Wanapum Recreation Area has 50 full- hookup sites, two hiker/biker sites and two restrooms.
+Maximum site length is 60 feet (limited availability).
+Tent campers may use the sites but must pay full fee.

 The campground is subject to high winds, especially in the evening.
 Campers should secure tents and light-weight articles.

 The park is heavily used during Gorge concert season.
 Facilities fill early on weekends.

 The Wanapum Recreation Area Campground seasons are as follows: